craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 $ sbx policy allow network "api.anthropic.com,*.npmjs.org,*.pypi.org"
 ```

-Remove a rule by resource or by rule ID:
+Remove a rule by resource or by rule ID.
+Use `sbx policy ls --wide` (or
+`--json`) to find the ID or resource value first:

 ```console
 $ sbx policy rm network --resource ads.example.com